How is the course run?

 The basic format of a group discussion remains unchanged.

-The first three or four terms examine the subjects broadly covered in the introductory course in more detail, exploring further ways to make the study practical.
+The first five terms examine the subjects broadly covered in the introductory course in more detail, exploring further ways to make the study practical.

 What is ‘Advaita’?